Air America (radio network): News

 Air America featured its own news summary breaks at the top of each hour, with content from wire services such as the Associated Press (AP) and United Press International (UPI).
 Some affiliates used other news services or would run their own newscasts during the six-minute "news hole" at the top of the hour.
 AAR later switched to AP Radio Network News, and finally Free Speech Radio News.
 These newscasts ended on June 29, 2007, with local stations signing up with other radio news networks.

 Public affairs and editorials

 The public affairs programs tended to closely follow current happenings in the news, with monologues and reflections offered by the hosts and their guests.
 Listener comments by phone or the Internet were worked into these segments along with the interviews.

 Music

 Although better known for its political shows, Air America also featured a couple of music oriented shows on weekends.
 On the Real featuring Chuck D had a strong music focus.
 The Steve Earle Show (which ended in 2007 with Earle moving to Sirius Satellite Radio) mixed music with political commentary.
-Dr. Demento was a guest host on the network at least once.
 Also, most of the talk shows had their own theme songs, used bumper music to segue between commercials and segments, and played political novelty songs.
 Theme songs and bumper music were generally commercially released rock music.